Mars Snapchat Planet: What Does It Mean?

 There are many changes in friendship levels, so using Snapchat to communicate (snap or chat) might cause you to shift ranks.
 You could be this planet for one week; next, you might become Earth or Mercury.

-The planetary categorisation helps build interactivity and visualisation of friendships in Snapchat.
+The planetary categorization helps build interactivity and visualization of friendships in Snapchat.
 It helps add another dimension of excitement and interest to your circle of friends.

 Real Relationships vs Snapchat Planets